chrischowfy/Simple-code/multi-gpu.md

-# Simple-code-for-AI
-## Multi-GPU  one machine with multi gpu cards
+# Multi-GPU  one machine with multi gpu cards
 ```Python
 import os
 import torch.nn as nn